Insider Buying: CFO Jeffrey Is - GuruFocus.com

-On May 22, 2023, Jeffrey Ishmael, the Chief Financial Officer (CFO) of Intellicheck Inc (IDN, Financial), purchased 5,246 shares of the company's stock.
-This move is part of a broader trend of insider buying at Intellicheck Inc, which has seen 25 insider buys over the past year.
-In this article, we will take a closer look at Jeffrey Ishmael's background, Intellicheck Inc's business, and the relationship between insider transactions and stock price.
+On May 22, 2023, Jeffrey Ishmael, the Chief Financial Officer of Intellicheck Inc (IDN, Financial), purchased 5,246 shares of the company's stock.
+This move is noteworthy as it indicates a strong vote of confidence in the company's future prospects and performance.
+In this article, we will delve into the details of this insider buying activity, the background of Jeffrey Ishmael, and the business description of Intellicheck Inc. We will also analyze the relationship between insider buy/sell activities and the stock price.

 Who is Jeffrey Ishmael?

-Jeffrey Ishmael is the CFO of Intellicheck Inc, a position he has held since joining the company.
-With extensive experience in finance and accounting, Ishmael has a proven track record of driving growth and profitability in various industries.
-Prior to joining Intellicheck, he held leadership positions at several other companies, where he was responsible for financial planning, analysis, and reporting.
-His expertise in financial management and strategic planning has been instrumental in guiding Intellicheck's financial performance and growth.
+Jeffrey Ishmael is the Chief Financial Officer of Intellicheck Inc. He has extensive experience in finance and accounting, having held various leadership positions in the past.
+His expertise in financial management and strategic planning has been instrumental in driving the company's growth and success.
+As the CFO, Ishmael is responsible for overseeing the company's financial operations, including budgeting, forecasting, and financial reporting.

 Intellicheck Inc's Business Description

 Intellicheck Inc is a technology company that specializes in developing, integrating, and marketing threat identification and identity authentication solutions.
 The company's products and services are designed to help businesses and government organizations enhance security, reduce fraud, and comply with regulatory requirements.
-Intellicheck's solutions include real-time identity authentication, age verification, and document validation, which are used across various industries such as retail, financial services, law enforcement, and homeland security.
+Intellicheck's solutions are used across various industries, including retail, financial services, law enforcement, and hospitality.
+The company's innovative technology has positioned it as a leader in the identity authentication and threat identification market.

 Analysis of Insider Buy/Sell and Relationship with Stock Price

-Over the past year, Jeffrey Ishmael has purchased a total of 160,252 shares of Intellicheck Inc and has not sold any shares.
-This indicates a strong belief in the company's future prospects and potential for growth.
-The broader insider transaction history for Intellicheck Inc shows a total of 25 insider buys and only 1 insider sell over the past year, suggesting a positive sentiment among company insiders.
+Over the past year, Jeffrey Ishmael has purchased a total of 165,498 shares and sold 0 shares.
+This indicates a strong belief in the company's potential and a long-term commitment to its success.
+The insider transaction history for Intellicheck Inc shows a total of 26 insider buys and 1 insider sell over the past year.
+This trend suggests that insiders are generally bullish on the company's prospects and are willing to invest their own money in the stock.

-On the day of Jeffrey Ishmael's recent purchase, shares of Intellicheck Inc were trading at $2.4 apiece, giving the stock a market cap of $51.018 million.
-With a GuruFocus Value of $7.02, Intellicheck Inc has a price-to-GF-Value ratio of 0.34, which indicates that the stock is a possible value trap and investors should think twice before investing based on its GF Value.
+On the day of Jeffrey Ishmael's recent purchase, shares of Intellicheck Inc were trading at $2.4 apiece, giving the stock a market cap of $50.825 million.
+With a GuruFocus Value of $7.02, Intellicheck Inc has a price-to-GF-Value ratio of 0.34.
+This means the stock is considered a possible value trap, and investors should think twice before investing based on its GF Value.

 The GF Value is an intrinsic value estimate developed by GuruFocus, calculated based on the following three factors: